Egg Protein vs. Beta-Alanine: Biological Perfection vs. Acid Control

 → Whey protein or egg protein

-To reduce fatigue and increase endurance during high-intensity workouts
+For reducing fatigue and increasing endurance during high-intensity training

 For a combined effect during heavy workouts (strength and endurance)